crossplane/crossplane/design/design-doc-template-stacks-experience.md

 Note that we plan to merge `app.yaml` and `stack.yaml` into a single document (`stack.yaml`) in the future, so this set of steps is written as though that has already happened.

+#### Specifying configuration and templates

+Because we plan to support multiple engines, this document won't get into the specifics of what templates look like.
+That said, if a helm chart were being used (for example), then the helm chart could be placed in a folder (such as `wordpress`) in the resources directory, and the stack would be configured to use that directory.
+Using the folder structure described above, that would mean that root of the helm chart would exist at `configu/stack/manifests/resources/wordpress`.

 #### Adding a CRD